Skip to content

 5. Independent driving

-Driving off-route won’t necessarily affect your test result, so stay calm and the examiner will try to help you get back on route.
-You won’t get a fault for taking a wrong turn.
+Taking a wrong turn won’t necessarily affect your result, so stay calm and they’ll help you get back on track.

 What are the most common reasons for failing a driving test?